gerlichlab/looptrace/docs/imaging-rounds-configuration-file.md

     * Each value is a list of locus imaging timepoints associated with the regional timepoint to which it's keyed.
     * The values in the lists must be such that the union of the lists is the set of locus imaging timepoints from the `imagingRounds` sequence.
     * The values lists should have unique values, though as an ensemble they may not necessarily be disjoint.
+* `checkLocusTimepointCovering` should generally be absent or set to `true` (the default).
+If, however, your experimental design is such that you _don't_ want to trace all of the locus-specific timepoints, then you should set this to `false` so that a `locusGrouping` section which _doesn't_ cover all of the locus-specific timepoints in the `imagingRounds` section of that file won't be considered an error.

+### Relating regional and locus-specific timepoints: `locusGrouping`
+This section declares how the regional nad locus-specific timepoints from the [imaging rounds sequence](#imaging-rounds) relate to one another.
+More specifically, for each regional barcode timepoint, you declare a corresponding collection of locus-specific imaging timepoints.
+This, determines which image volumes are extracted for which regional spot, and therefore how traces are generated as well as how downstream analysis and visualisation works.

+This section _may be absent or empty_, in which case the every timepoint is fit/traced for every regional timepoint; call this "all-by-all", or "universal tracing", maybe, as a way to quickly conceptualise what omission of this section implies.

+If _present_, however, the data in this section _must_ comply with certain __rules__:
+* The data must be a _JSON object_ (key-value) mapping.
+* Each key must be a (quoted) regional barcode imaging timepoint (corresponding to an entry in the [imaging rounds section](#imaging-rounds)).
+* Each value must be a list (JSON array) of locus-specific timepoints, again corresponding to entries in the imaging rounds sequence.
+A locus imaging timepoint may be present in multiple lists, but it may not occur multiple times within the same list.
+The regional timepoint itself will also be traced, but it (nor anything else other than locus timepoints) may be present in any list.

+If this section is present and nonempty, _only the data present will be used_!
+Any regional or locus imaging timepoint which is not present will not be traced!
+Note, however, that any data _not_ present here _must_ be present in the [tracing exclusions section](#tracing-exclusions).
+Otherwise, if this section's nonempty and missing data isn't in the tracing exclusions, there will be an error.

+Proper handling of the interaction between this section and the `tracingExclusions` is done [here](https://github.com/gerlichlab/looptrace/blob/ceed0103b3c68a999b1d975f3ac993d4fec81772/src/test/scala/TestImagingRoundsConfigurationExamplesParsability.scala#L106), with some [example config files here](../src/test/resources/TestImagingRoundsConfiguration/LocusGroupingValidation/).

+<a href="tracing-exclusions"></a>
 ### Tracing exclusions section: `tracingExclusions`
 This sections specifies which imaging timepoints should be ignored for chromatin fiber tracing, interlocus distance measurements, and generally other downstream analysis.

 __Guidance__
 * Check that the list of `tracingExclusions` values is correct, most likely any pre-imaging timepoint names, "blank" timepoints, and all regional barcode timepoint names.
 * `tracingExclusions` should generally be specified, and its value should be a list of timepoints of imaging rounds to exclude from tracing, typically the blank / pre-imaging rounds, and regional barcode rounds.
 The list can't contain any timepoints not seen in the values of the `imagingRounds`.

+## Examples
+To see some examples, please refer to [the folder for data for tests of this configuration file](../src/test/resources/TestImagingRoundsConfiguration/).